2025 – 2026 Teams

 Robot Mobile Manipulation

-Team Members: (Left to Right) Jing-Chen Peng (Mentor), Shrey Agarwal, Sijuola Samaye, Po Cheng Chen, Sola Ishibashi
+Team Members: (Left to Right) Jing-Chen Peng (Mentor), Shrey Agarwal, Sijuola Samaye, Po Cheng Chen, Sola Ishibashi, Yichen Zhao (Mentor, not pictured)

 Advisor: Patricio Vela